cod3licious/cod3licious.github.io/index.md

 I prefer to work in an agile manner with short iterations and in close collaboration with the data owners in your team to ensure that the machine learning solution fits all your needs and generalizes well even to potentially novel settings encountered in your day to day operations.

-## data science workshops
+## data science coaching
-To help you and your team better understand the potential and challenges of different machine learning methods, I offer a 4-day remote data science workshop, where you will learn the basics of machine learning, including various supervised and unsupervised learning algorithms, and get many practical tips.
-Besides the necessary theory, the workshop also includes a lot of practical examples in Python.
-In a hands-on case study on the last day, you can apply everything that you've learned to a real world problem.
+To help you and your team better understand the potential and challenges of different machine learning methods, I offer individual remote data science coaching sessions, to ensure your team is up to speed with the basics of machine learning, including various supervised and unsupervised learning algorithms, and their case specific application.
+Besides the necessary theory, the sessions also includes a lot of practical examples in Python.
+In a hands-on case study, you can apply everything that you've learned to a real world problem.

-**Workshop Agenda:**
+**Topics:**
 * introduction to machine learning (ML) and its application areas
 * introduction to Python data science libraries (e.g. numpy, pandas, sklearn, torch)
 * exploratory data analysis & interactive visualizations